ShidongPAN/ShidongPan.github.io/_pages/about.md

 # About Me #
 I am Shidong Pan :) I am on the faculty job market.

-I was a postdoctoral researcher at the Center for Data Science at New York University.
+I am a visiting research scientist at New York University.
+I was a postdoctoral researcher at the Center for Data Science at New York University and Law School at Columbia University.
 Before that, I completed my Ph.D. at Australian National University and CSIRO's Data61.<br>

 I am broadly interested in Usable Privacy and Security, Software Engineering, Responsible AI, and Human-Computer Interaction.